Trekking News

 Famous Triund Trek in Dharamshala is now privatised, check new rules

-Famous Triund Trek in Dharamshala is Now Privatised, Check New Rules
+Famous Triund Trek in Dharamshala Is Now Privatised: New Rules & Permits for 2025–2026

 The popular Triund Trek near Dharamshala in Himachal Pradesh has undergone significant administrative changes following its privatisation.
 This development marks a notable shift in how the trek is managed and regulated, moving from traditional community-based access to a privatised model.
 The trek, which has long been a favourite amongst Indian trekkers for its accessibility and stunning views of the Dhauladhar range, now operates under new governance structures.